Ark-Repoleved/BDroid_X/README.md

 ## Features

 *   **Automatic Scan & Grouping**: Automatically scans your specified mod folder and intelligently groups mods based on the game files they modify.
-*   **Batch Installation**: You can select and process multiple mods from the same group at once.
+*   **Parallel Processing**: Select mods from different groups and process them all in a single batch.
+The app handles everything concurrently.
 *   **On-Device Repacking**: Unpack, convert resources (ASTC), and repack mods directly on your phone without needing a computer.

 ## System Requirements